Insights into Symmetry and Substitution Patterns Governing Singlet-Triplet Energy Gap in the Chemical Space of Azaphenalenes: Systems and Methods

 \subsection{Survey of APs}

 In 1980, Leupin and Wirz reported an unexpectedly small STG of 0.04 eV for cyclazine, based on fluorescence and energy-transfer experiments, suggesting a possible inversion or near-degeneracy of S$_1$ and T$_1$~\cite{leupin1980low}.
 Decades later, De Silva revisited~\cite{de2019inverted} this system using modern computational methods such as ADC(2), predicting an STG (using vertical $E_{{\rm S}_1}$ and $E_{{\rm T}_1}$ at the S$_0$ geometry) of $-0.16$ eV.
 In their study, TD-DFT with hybrid exchange–correlation functionals predicted $\text{STG} > 0$, revealing the limitations of conventional DFT in capturing INVEST.
-Ehrmaier et al.~\cite{ehrmaier2019singlet} extended this investigation to 7AP (1,3,4,6,7,9-hexaazacyclazine; see Figure~\ref{fig_allsystems}), and confirmed inversion of the STG with the ADC(2) method predicting $-0.28$ eV, in agreement with other wavefunction-based methods.
+Ehrmaier et al.~\cite{ehrmaier2019singlet} investigated 7AP (1,3,4,6,7,9-hexaazacyclazine; see Figure~\ref{fig_allsystems}), and confirmed inversion of the STG with the ADC(2) method predicting $-0.28$ eV, in agreement with other wavefunction-based methods.
 Subsequent computational studies~\cite{aizawa2022delayed,pios2021triangular,pollice2021organic,ghosh2022origin,sancho2022violation,loos2023heptazine,won2023inverted,bedogni2023shining,chen2024unveiling,majumdar2024influence,perez2025role,ricci2025enhancing} have identified other derivatives of APs exhibiting INVEST.

 Notably, Aizawa et al.~\cite{aizawa2022delayed} computationally screened $\sim$35,000 molecules and identified the 1,3,4,6,7,9-hexaazacyclazine (7AP) derivative, HzTFEX$_2$, as a promising DFIST candidate with a negative STG.
 They used temperature-dependent photoluminescence (PL) decay measurements and kinetic analysis of the transient PL data, to fit the temperature dependence of the ISC and RISC rate constants ($k_{\rm ISC}$ and $k_{\rm RISC}$, respectively) using the Arrhenius equation, finding a negative activation energy difference $\Delta E_{\text{ST}} = -11 \pm 2~\text{meV}$.
 This provided an indirect experimental evidence of a negative STG for a 7AP derivative.
-Similarly, Actis et al.~\cite{actis2023singlet} reported an inversion of approximately 0.2 eV in a polymeric 7AP, combining time-resolved electron paramagnetic resonance with steady-state optical spectroscopy.